thecodingchicken/thecodingchicken.github.io/_posts/2025-04-25-assembler-for-the-future.md

 I highly recommend printing out Digital Computer Electronics, and maybe some other books as well, found [here](https://thecodingchicken.com/chips/computer%20design/).
 I'll continue uploading future books that I found on the subject there.
 I haven't read all of them, but they seemed relevant in the quest for knowledge and future builds.

 I'm going to get back to testing out my SAP-1, as it was acting weirdly.
 But the manual inputting of data has really shown me how annoying it is to program stuff, even when you only have 10 lines of code.

+---
+I updated the assembler a fair bit, and got some new fibonacci code generated.
+But something's still goofed up, so I guess I'll have to try it again later.
+Might have been me entering it in or something, as other code worked.
+I'm probably going to set this up temporarily with an arduino.

+You know, I might end up upgrading the SAP-1 to 256 bytes of ram, for better programming in the future.
+I think that's a fair upgrade to it without reinventing the whole thing.